HKuz/Geospatial_Overview/README.md

 # Overview of Working with Geospatial Data in Python

 This repository holds the code and slides for the presentation for the Boston Python group titled *On Python and Positioning: An Introduction to Working with Geospatial Data in Python with GeoPandas*.
+It was presented on December 16, 2020.

 ## Dataset Sources